Our privacy commitment

 - Directly from you, when you provide information by phone;

-- Directly from you via an email or the internet; and
+- Directly from you via an email, the internet, or a mobile app; and

 - Directly from your creditors, or any other relevant third party, once authorisation has been provided by you.

 You have the right to refuse us authorisation to collect information from a third party.
 However, if this affects our actions in setting up and managing your budget or creditor payment arrangements, your level of service may be diminished.